edefalque/signalk-stripcharts/README.md

 ## Troubleshooting

 Syntax errors in the charts specifications files will be caught by javascript.
 Logical errors in the specs and errors in the data returned by Signal K may also be reported.
-Inspect the console as needed.
+Inspect the browser console as needed.

 Some tracing options are provided in ./js/stripcharts_options.js.
 Tracing occurs below the displayed charts.

 ## Functional improvements
 - [ ] Filter by sources: in a chart specs, at path level, specify sources wanted as an array
-- [ ] Filter out from the specs the path/sources which are never provided by the signalk server and/or derive missing path values from other paths when possible
+- [ ] Filter out from the specs the path/sources which are never provided by the signalk server
 - [ ] Provide a better way to create/manage custom specs files and preserve them when installing new versions of the package

 ## Technical improvements